NIME-conference/nime-website/hosting.md

 permalink: /hosting/
 ---

 The Steering Committee is looking for hosts for NIME 2022 and later.
 Previous conferences have usually been hosted by one institution (or a few geographically close ones).
 NIME 2020 was fully online, 2021 is planned as hybrid (physical+online).
-The Steering Committee is particularly interested in exploring a hub-based conference format in 2022.
+The Steering Committee is particularly interested in exploring hub-based conference formats in 2022.

 To succeed with a hub-based conference format, we would need to think differently about the organization.
 We are particularly encouraging collaboration between individuals and/or institutions around the world.